eppsilon/manifootball/README.md

 ## Usage

+> **This tool is not well-written or well-tested and should be used with care.**
+> Your mana may disappear mysteriously.
+Don't gamble with mana you can't afford to lose!

 Clone this repository.
 Install [Bun](https://bun.sh) if necessary, then run `bun install` in the repo folder.
 Create a file called `config.ts` with these constants:

 ```ts